Here's what's happening at Lawrence County libraries

 New Castle

-The Book Cellar is open 9:30 a.m. to 4:30 p.m.
-Mondays and Wednesdays; 12:30 to 4:30 p.m.
-Tuesdays; 9 a.m. to 4:30 p.m.
-Thursdays and Fridays; and 10 a.m. to 2 p.m.
+The Book Cellar is open 9 a.m. to 4:30 p.m.
+Mondays through Fridays and 10 a.m. to 2 p.m.
 Saturdays.
 Items for sale include used books, CDs and DVDs.
-During July, books about World War II will be half price.
+This month’s display features the “Dog Days of August” and all books about animals, plants and science are 50 percent off.
 Proceeds benefit the Friends of the New Castle Public Library.
 For more information about joining the Friends, call the library or visit the website.

 F.D.
 Campbell